What to Bring?

 Leisure

-A warm down jacket and Sorel winter boots are good gear for the cool Kangaamiut mornings.
-Expect temperatures around -1 at sea level, and colder as we gain hight.
-It can get very warm when the sun is out, and there is no wind.
-So it is a good idea to have enough layers to be cool enough to ski hard, but be able to put on a warm layer when waiting for the heli in the shade with the wind blowing.
-I wear a light weight short sleeve first layer, a second layer light weight long sleeve, and a light Gortex jacket.
+A warm down jacket and Sorel winter boots are good gear for the cool Maniitsoq mornings.
+Expect temperatures around -4 at sea level, and colder as we gain hight.
+It can get very warm when the sun is out and in the absence of wind.
+It’s a good idea to have enough layers to be cool enough to ski hard, but be able to put on a warm layer when not moving, sitting in the shade with the wind blowing.
+I wear a lightweight short sleeve first layer, a second layer lightweight long sleeve, and a light Gortex jacket.
 I keep a synthetic down jacket in my pack if things get cool.
 A visor is good to keep the sun off your head, and a warm hat to keep in warm.
 Sun-cream and lip balm is good.